Skip to content

 The most direct enforcement path runs through the IRS Office of Professional Responsibility (OPR), which has authority to sanction enrolled agents, Certified Public Accountants (CPAs), and attorneys under Circular 230.
 Available sanctions range from a formal reprimand to indefinite suspension or disbarment from practice before the IRS.
 While Circular 230 applies specifically to credentialed preparers, the IRS can revoke any PTIN holder's number for conduct incompatible with the privilege of preparing federal tax returns.

 A data breach affecting client tax information also triggers notification obligations under state law.
-As of 2026, all 50 states have enacted data breach notification statutes, and many of those statutes impose civil penalties for failures in security program maintenance.
-Some state laws specifically designate tax return information as a protected data category with elevated notice requirements.
+As of 2026, all 50 states have enacted data breach notification statutes, and many impose civil penalties for failures in security program maintenance.
+Some state laws specifically designate tax return information as a protected data category with elevated notice requirements and shorter notification windows — in some states as little as 30 days from discovery.

 The FTC retains independent enforcement authority under the Safeguards Rule.
 Violations can result in civil penalties of up to $51,744 per violation per day, plus injunctive relief requiring the preparer to implement a remediation program under FTC oversight.
 For a small tax preparation practice, even a single enforcement action represents a potentially business-ending financial event.